2008 Festival of World Cups

-The Festival of World Cups was a series of rugby league World Cups held in Australia during 2008.
-The Festival was being staged in Australia during 2008 to coincide with their Centenary of Rugby League celebrations.
-The centrepiece of the Festival was the men's 2008 Rugby League World Cup.
-In addition to this tournament, there were also world cups being held for University, Police, Women, Defence and Wheelchair teams.
+The 2008 Festival of World Cups was a series of rugby league world cups held in Australia during 2008.
+The festival was staged in concurrence with the 2008 Men's Rugby League World Cup also in Australia and coincided with the centenary of rugby league celebrations in Australia.

-The Universities tournament officially started the Festival.
+The festival contained world cups for Student, Police, Women, Defence and Wheelchair teams.
+The Universities tournament officially started the Festival in July ahead of the remaining competitions in October.

 Colin Love, the Rugby League World Cup 2008 Tournament Director and RLIF Chairman, stated "The festival highlights how the World Cup is embracing the Rugby League community and acknowledging its wide-ranging affiliates", adding "It’s a great opportunity to showcase the broad appeal of the game internationally".

 Festival schedule

 The Festival of World Cups included:

 University

 The seventh University Rugby League World Cup was held in July, being the first of the six world cups to be held.
 The previous tournament was held in 2005 and won by New Zealand.
 The eight countries that took part were Australia, New Zealand, England, Greece, Scotland, Wales, France and Ireland.
 Australia defeated England in the final, while Greece won the plate competition.